As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now. Don’t sweat. We’re here to help.

 ▢ Plan to Keep Affiliates Engaged

 Now that you’re prepared for your program, it’s time to go out and connect with your new partners.
-Some businesses reach out to specific partners directly, while others turn to specialty affiliate networks to act as a liaison between the two sides of the performance relationship.
+Some businesses reach out to specific influencers directly, while others turn to specialty affiliate networks to act as a liaison between the two sides of the performance relationship.
 Other companies leverage current customers as part of a referral program.

-Some brands even find it useful to hire an affiliate manager to handle their performance relationships, share new content and promotions, and provide other helpful information or services.
+Some brands even find it useful to hire an affiliate manager to handle their relationships, share new content and promotions, and provide other helpful information or services.
 Either way, here’s an example of how to keep in touch: every month, send out a newsletter to your program that shares upcoming contests, coupons, and promotions.
-This can help to ensure your partners are always in the know about your brand, and can make it easier for them to come up with new material for their followers.
+This can help to ensure your partners are always in the know about your brand, and can make it easier for them to come up with new marketing material for their followers.

 In addition, chances are high that your partners will have questions about payouts, procedure, technology, and lots of other things.
 It’s a good idea to have one place for everyone to get everything they need, whether that’s a direct relationship management platform like TUNE, or a network, or something else entirely.
-You can see the pros and cons of different performance marketing strategies in our Buy vs DIY white paper.
+You can see the pros and cons of different partner marketing strategies in our Buy vs DIY white paper.

 ▢ Adopt the Mantra “Measure, Optimize, Repeat”

-Your Best Partner Marketing Awaits
+Your Best Partner Marketing Strategy Awaits

 Never miss a thing!